The financial impact of a brain tumour

 Once you understand the money you currently spend, you can then think about the extra costs you might have because of a brain tumour diagnosis.
 There are some immediate actions you can take that require little effort and can really help you take control of your finances.
 Below are a few examples that may reduce outgoings and help you keep to your budget.

 The first thing you should consider is making a budget.
-Budgets are a great way to get a snapshot of your financial situation and can help prepare you for the potential financial impact of a brain tumour diagnosis.
+Budgets are a great way to get a snapshot of your financial situation and can help prepare you for the potential financial impact of a brain tumour diagnosis and get support.
 It’s also a way of taking some measure of control at a time of uncertainty, which can feel reassuring and empowering.

 Budgeting doesn’t need to be complicated so there’s no need to be worried about writing one.
 All your budget needs to show is a details of the money that’s coming in and going out each month.
 A lot of people don’t know the amount of money they’re spending each month and your budget will help you easily identify any savings you can make.

-Writing your budget as soon as you can help identify potential problems quickly and make it easier to adjust to any changes you need to make.
+Writing your budget as soon as you can help identify potential problems quickly and make it easier to adjust to any changes you need to make and access support.

 If you are unsure where to start with budgeting, you can use free online tools to help you create your budget, for example, this online budget planner from the Money Advice Service.